zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### yAxis `String`

 The name of the Y axis to use.
+Further configuration is available via [kendo:chart-yAxis](#kendo-chart-yAxis).

 #### Example
     <kendo:chart yAxis="yAxis">